WestGrid/ubcSummerSchool2018/kim.md

 complete this [survey](https://ubc.ca1.qualtrics.com/jfe/form/SV_ahpf84tQtvMr1Bz) and we will do our best to incorporate or provide resources toward your goals.

+You can download <a href="https://github.com/EDUCE-UBC/workshops/tree/master/microbiome_summer_school" target="_blank">this session's materials from GitHub</a>.

 **Duration**: 3 hours

 **Level**: beginner